Home » Manufacturing Machines » Lathe Machine Operations: Types and Techniques

 The tilting of the workpiece or the job to the required taper angle is achieved by the movement of the tailstock with the help of the tailstock set over the screw.
 This method is useful for small tapers.

-It is an operation of reducing the length of the workpiece by feeding the perpendicular to the lathe axis.
+Facing is the operation of reducing the length of the workpiece by feeding the perpendicular to the lathe axis.
 This operation reduces a flat surface on the end of the workpiece.
-For this operation, a regular turning tool or facing tool may be used.
+For this, a regular turning tool or facing tool may used.

 The cutting edge of the tool should be set to the same height as the center of the workpiece.